-MATE 535 Numerical Engineering Methods MATE 563 Ceramics MATE 610 Mechanical Behavior of Solids MATE 661 Biomedical Materials I Any additional related courses if approved by the graduate advisor.
-Technical Electives Thesis and Alternatives 9.0 credits MATE 898 (MS thesis) or 9.0 credits of Technical Electives (TE).
-9.0 MATE 563 Ceramics MATE 610 Mechanical Behavior of Solids MATE 661 Biomedical Materials I Any additional related courses if approved by the graduate advisor.
-MATE 563 Ceramics MATE 610 Mechanical Behavior of Solids MATE 661 Biomedical Materials I Any additional related courses if approved by the graduate advisor.
-10.0 MATE 563 Ceramics MATE 610 Mechanical Behavior of Solids MATE 661 Biomedical Materials I 18.0 MATE 563 Ceramics MATE 610 Mechanical Behavior of Solids MATE 563 Ceramics MATE 535 Numerical Engineering Methods MATE FOR MATE 515 Experimental Technique in Materials MATE 507 Kinetics MATE 501 Structure and Properties of Polymers Four additional Selected Core (SC) courses from the following: 12.0 MATE 512 Introduction to Solid State Materials 3.0 MATE 510 Thermodynamics of Solids 3.0 Required core courses:
+Total Credits 45.0-46.0

+COOP 500 Career Management and Professional Development for Master's Degree Students

+Optional Coop Experience 0-1

+9.0 credits MATE 898 (MS thesis) or 9.0 credits of Technical Electives (TE).

+Thesis and Alternatives 9.0

+Technical Electives 18.0

+Any additional related c courses if approved by the graduate advisor.

+MATE 661 Biomedical Materials I

+MATE 610 Mechanical Behavior of Solids

+MATE 563 Ceramics

+MATE 535 Numerical Engineering Methods

+MATE 515 Experimental Technique in Materials

+MATE 507 Kinetics

+MATE 501 Structure and Properties of Polymers

+Four additional Selected Co ore (SC) courses from the following: 12.0

+MATE 512 Introduction to Solid State Materials 3.0

+MATE 510 Thermodynamics of Solids 3.0

+Required core courses:

-\ Of the 18.0 technical elective credits, which may include up to 6.0 credits of MATE 897, at least 9.0 credits must be taken as Materials Science and Engineering (MATE) courses, while the rest may be taken within the College of Engineering, College of Arts and Sciences, or at other colleges if consistent with the student's plan of study (and given advance written approval by their advisor).
+Of the 18.0 technical elective credits, which may include up to 9.0 credits of MATE 897, at least 9.0 credits must be taken as Materials Science and Engineering (MATE) courses, while the rest may be taken within the College of Engineering, College of Arts and Sciences, or at other colleges if consistent with the student's plan of study (and given advance written approval by their advisor).
 At least 9.0 of these 18.0 technical electives must be exclusive of independent study courses or research credits.